freeCodeCamp/guide/src/pages/mathematics/area-of-a-circle/index.md

 #### Formula

 ###### Given radius of the circle
+The formula for finding the area of a circle = A = π r² r = radius r² = radius x radius π = 3.14
+To find the area of a circle given the radius, multiply π (3.14) with r2 ( radius x radius).

+Ex: r = 3
+    π = 3.14

+3.14 x 3² = 28.26

+28.26 = area of circle

+r2
 Area of circle =  <span class="texhtml"><span class="texhtml">π</span> * <i>radius</i><sup>2</sup></span>

 ###### Given diameter of the circle